stellar/stellar-protocol/cap-template.md

 ### XDR changes
 This section includes all changes to the XDR (`.x` files), presented as a "diff" against the latest version of the protocol (or in some rare exception, on top of a different CAP).
+Diffs should be generated against on the XDR in the [stellar-core repository].

+To generate diffs, use the `git diff` command.

+To apply diffs, use the `git apply --reject --whitespace=fix` command.

 For large changes, it may be beneficial to link to actual XDR files copied in the relevant "contents" folder.